Anti-incumbency

-Anti-incumbency is sentiment in favor of voting out incumbent politicians.
+Anti-incumbency is sentiment in favor of voting out incumbent politicians, for the specific reason of being incumbent politicians.
 It is sometimes referred to as a "throw the bums out" sentiment.
 Periods of anti-incumbent sentiment are typically characterized by wave elections.
 This sentiment can also lead to support for term limits.

 In a two-party system, anti-incumbent voters have only one party to vote for, when voting against the incumbent; in a multi-party system, public mood, i.e., the tendency of opinions held by voters over a set of related policy issues, can determine which parties receive the anti-incumbent vote.

 Causes

 When voters perceive times as bad, this can cause anti-incumbent sentiment.
 However, this is subject to biases.
 Perceptions of whether, e.g., economic conditions have worsened during a politician's term are influenced by partisan bias, for instance.
-In the U.S., reliance on partisan media, as opposed to mainstream media, is associated with anti-incumbent attitudes toward Congress.
+In the United States, reliance on partisan media, as opposed to mainstream media, is associated with anti-incumbent attitudes toward Congress.
 New democracies' elections, such as those in Central and Eastern Europe, and in Latin America and Asia, often are characterized by anti-incumbency.

 History

+In 2024, almost every incumbent party worldwide facing election in 2024 lost power, as was the case in the United Kingdom, United States, Ghana, Senegal, and Botswana; or faced a loss in vote share, as was the case in South Africa, India, France, and Japan.
+Among democracies, over 80 percent saw the incumbent party lose support compared to the last election.
+This is the first time this has ever happened since 1905 (when data was first recorded) and the first time in the history of democracy, as universal suffrage began in 1894.